spice2x/spice2x.github.io/README.md

 * Check the [known issues](https://github.com/spice2x/spice2x.github.io/wiki/Known-issues) page first before reporting a new issue.
 * Use the search function and see if there is an existing issue.
+* This is not the place to obtain a guide or receive basic troubleshooting on how to run these games.
+Please ask where you obtained the game data.
 * This is not the place to ask about other projects, especially EA servers.
 Bad servers can (and will) crash your game.
 * **Do not link to external websites that distribute game data!**
+* **Do not link to external websites that provide guides on how to run games!**

 New GitHub accounts are prevented from creating new issues to prevent spam.

-Maintainers of this project reserve the right to close or delete any low effort issues.
+Maintainers of this project reserve the right to close or delete any issues that violate the rules above, or low effort issues.

 ## Contributing
 **We encourage the community to submit patches via the issue tracker for any bug fixes or feature enhancements.** If you want to resolve any reported (or not reported) bugs, implement features, add support for new games, or fix a [known issue](https://github.com/spice2x/spice2x.github.io/wiki/Known-issues) - feel free to reach out via the Issue tracker.
 All submitted code patches are assumed to be GPLv3 compliant.